Dominick V. Daniels: Later life

 Daniels returned to the practice of law in Jersey City after leaving Congress.

+Death and burial

 He lived in Union City, New Jersey until his death in Jersey City on July 17, 1987.
 He was interred in Holy Cross Cemetery in North Arlington, New Jersey.

 Legacy

 The USPS Processing and Distribution Center on Newark Turnpike in Kearny, New Jersey is named in his honor.
 His name is included in the postmark on envelopes processed there.